What is the Badger Seal (mask fitter)? A soft, flexible and adjustable “frame” that significantly improves the outer seal of a mask.

 Click here for a news article summarizing a research-based guide to choosing the right mask for you, which is based on work done by members of our team and features the Badger Seal.

-Caption: The Effective Filtration Efficiency (EFE) of the following four mask types were compared in a classroom setting: a 3-layer disposable mask manufactured by Hodo, an ASTM Level II mask manufacturer by Medicom, a 3-layer mask made of spun-bond polypropylene (EOC Mask), and a 4-layer knit cotton cloth mask.
+Caption: The Effective Filtration Efficiency (EFE) of the following four mask types were compared in a classroom setting: a 3-ply disposable mask manufactured by Hodo, an ASTM Level II mask manufacturer by Medicom, a 3-ply mask made of spun-bond polypropylene (EOC Mask), and a 4-ply knit cotton cloth mask.
 Each mask was tested with (1) no fitter, (2) the Badger Seal (UW Fitter) and (3) the “Fix the Mask” (FTM) fitter shown here.
+More details can be found in a recent study: “Strategies to minimize SARS-CoV-2 transmission in classroom settings”- click here for the full research article.

 Open Source Design: